 A Great All Around Hunting Dog: The Coonhound

-It’s known in general as a courageous beast with a nose, which is why it’s frequently used in hunting for deer, bear, wolf, and cougar.
+It’s known in general as a courageous beast, which is why it’s frequently used in hunting for deer, bear, wolf, and cougar.
 Coonhounds are tough, agile creatures that give the impression of intense, unwavering alertness.

 Top Pick for Small Game: The Beagle

-The Beagle is a single-minded, determined, unshakeable animal when it is on the hunt.
+The Beagle is a single-minded, determined, unshakable animal when it is on the hunt.
 Initially bred for hare hunting, the Beagle is used today to track rabbit, deer, and other small game.

 The English Setter is an excellent and graceful animal use in hunting for quail, pheasant, and ruffed grouse.
 It’s a dog bred for endurance and athleticism, and it is capable of long stands in hard weather.

 Like a pointer, the English Setter “points” to the location of the prey or ruffed grouse, giving the hunter ample time to set up and shoot.
 Unlike the Pointer, however, the English Setter prefers to remain close to the hunter thus making them great companions, so they’re always in the line of sight.